 Too often, parents who are simply trying to discipline their children in the best way that they know how violate California’s laws pertaining to child abuse.
 If this sounds like you, you may have a valid defense to help clear you of your charges.
 Regardless, speaking with a skilled California domestic violence attorney may be in your best interest.

-With so many laws restricting the ways in which parents can discipline their children as well as the widespread information distribute to kids to help the abused get help, there are some instances in which innocent parents are accused by their children of committing child abuse.
+With so many laws restricting the ways in which parents can discipline their children as well as the widespread information distributed to kids to help the abused get help, there are some instances in which innocent parents are accused by their children of committing child abuse.
 In these cases, you may have several opportunities to show that your child is lying about you and your treatment of them.

 Children, especially ones in their early teens or teenage years, have a lot of emotion that they simply do not know how to deal with.
 Feelings of resentment can build up and become overwhelming, leading to really bad decisions.